laiyoufafa/commonlibrary_rust_ylong_runtime/README.md

 #### Thread pool settings

-The specific settings of runtime can be chained, Must be set before `block_on` and `spawn`, otherwise `runtime` will use the default configuration.
+Users can set the config of the runtime, which must be set before `block_on` and `spawn`, otherwise `runtime` will use the default configuration.

 ```rust
 fn main() {